Addressing Sexual Violence in Conflict and Emergency Settings

 • Synchronous live sessions on Zoom.

-• Addressing the needs of children conceived in sexual violence
+• Addressing the needs of children conceived from sexual violence

-• Enabling access to Justice for survivors of sexual violence
+• Access to justice for survivors of sexual violence

 • Mid-level and senior humanitarian managers currently working directly with victims/survivors of sexual violence, or providing technical advice to or supervision of such programmes.